danielbrito91/data_science_portfolio/README.md

 ## Personal projects
 ### Machine Learning

-- [Cyanobacteria monitoring - time series analysis](https://github.com/danielbrito91/cyanobacteria-monitoring): First, to increase the volume of data, I extracted data from Google Earth Engine API and trained a machine learning model to measure the cyanobacteria concentration of Guaíba Lake using the health surveillance data as the target.
+- [Cyanobacteria monitoring](https://github.com/danielbrito91/cyanobacteria-monitoring): First, to increase the volume of data, I extracted data from Google Earth Engine API and trained a machine learning model to measure the cyanobacteria concentration of Guaíba Lake using the health surveillance data as the target.

 https://danielbrito91-cyanobacteria-monitoring-app-q9d98u.streamlit.app/